RobRendell/gTove/README.md

 After giving permission to the app to access your Google Drive (see [Permissions](#permissions) below), it will create an empty folder structure at the top level of your Drive (which you can move elsewhere in your Drive if you like).
+You will be taken to a tutorial tabletop, which will guide you through the basics of navigating and using the app.

-You will be prompted to create your first "tabletop", which is a shared virtual gaming space that can contain maps and miniatures.
+After you have finished with the tutorial, press the "Tabletops" button in the left-hand menu to go to the Tabletops browser.
+Press "Add Tabletop" to create your own tabletop, a shared virtual gaming space that can contain maps and miniatures.
 You will be given various configuration options for the tabletop, but you can simply "Save" the tabletop to proceed for now - you can return at any time later and Edit the tabletop to explore the tabletop configuration options.